kxng0109/node-task-management-system/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="/LICENSE">LICENSE</a> file for details.